RMS Olympic: Artefacts

 Olympics fittings were auctioned off before the scrapping commenced.

 The fittings of the first-class lounge and part of the aft grand staircase can be found in the White Swan Hotel, in Alnwick, Northumberland, England.
 A variety of panelling, light fixtures, flooring, doors, and windows from Olympic were installed in a paint factory in Haltwhistle, Northumberland, until they were auctioned in 2004.
 One suite at Sparth House Hotel, Clayton-le-Moors, Lancashire has the furniture from one of the staterooms, including light fitting, sink, wardrobes and fireplace.
-The crystal and ormolu electrolier from the lounge is installed in the Cutlers' Hall in Sheffield.
+The crystal and ormolu electrolier from the lounge is installed in the Cutlers' Hall in Sheffield together with wood panelling from the Library and a set of wooden doors.
 Some of the timber panelling was used in the extension (completed in 1937) of St John the Baptist's Catholic Church in Padiham, Lancashire.

 In 2000, Celebrity Cruises purchased some of Olympics original wooden panels to create the "RMS Olympic Restaurant" on board their new cruise ship, Celebrity Millennium.
 According to the cruise line, this panelling had lined Olympics À la Carte restaurant.

 Olympics bridge bell is on display at the Titanic Historical Society in Indian Orchard, Springfield, Massachusetts.

 The clock depicting "Honour and Glory Crowning Time" from Olympics grand staircase is on display at Southampton's SeaCity Museum.